kfly2fly/Flask-Web-Repo/README.md

     It's been a while since my last update.
 I've been following some tutorials by Corey Schafer.
 I've added blueprints and also a password reset mechanism that will send users an email.
 I hope to adapt this functionality into a form where a user can enter their email and have my resume sent to them.

+10/29/21:
+    Application factory, flask blueprints, allow for a version that we can test with and a production version